 A common and unfortunate misperception in the market is that yield equals return.
 On the contrary: high yield markets are inefficient as many market participants are not driven by traditional risk-return considerations.
 Investors are biased towards overpaying for higher-risk credits and tend to exhibit herd mentality.
 By being contrarian, we steer clear of the herd and avoid getting trapped with too many investors in consensus positions.
 This means we buy and sell against the prevailing sentiment of the time.

 With our quality-tilted investment style we seek to add value by avoiding losers, meaning lower drawdowns in bear markets.
 The structured top-down approach can add value in bull markets as well.
-Robeco was the first European investor to launch a global high yield credit strategy.
+Robeco was the first European investor to launch a global high yield credit strategy and still contains one of the world’s largest truly global high yield funds: EUR 8.7 billion/USD 9.8 billion*.

 Our High Yield strategy captures market inefficiencies through the use of two main performance drivers: